baumanab/Portfolio/README.md

 # Data Analyst Project Portfolio

 The Udacity Data Analyst Nanodegree requires a pre-requisite familiarity and experience in statistics and computer programming, followed by completion of several courses that build the foundations of data science and analysis.
+Learn more about the program [here](https://www.udacity.com/course/data-analyst-nanodegree--nd002).

 ## Make An Effective Data Visualization